mrkkrp/markkarpov.com/tutorial/exceptions.md

 RunInBase m b -> b (StM m a)
 ```

-And then use `restoreM` to immediately restore monadic state.
+And then use `restoreM` to immediately restore the monadic state.
 This is
 captured by the `control` helper:

 ```haskell